Why Perimenopause Can Look Like ADHD (And Why It Matters)

 A sense of self isn’t just about identity or personality.
 It’s also about predictability — knowing, more or less, how you think, feel, and respond.
 In perimenopause, internally, something feels off — less steady, less familiar, harder to rely on.

-Perimenopause & Emotional Sensitivity: Why Everything Feels Personal Now
+Perimenopause Emotional Sensitivity: Why You Feel More Now

 Many women in perimenopause describe the emotional sensitivity as feeling like they have “thinner skin.”
 Things that once rolled off, now register.
 Conversations replay in your mind.
 Disappointment feels sharper.
 Even affection can feel more intense.

-Perimenopause Rage & Irritability: Why You’re So Angry (and What It’s Trying to Tell You)
+Perimenopause Rage & Irritability: Why You’re So Angry (and What Helps)

 Many women experiencing perimenopausal rage have never identified as “angry people.”
 They may have been the calm one, the peacemaker, the responsible one, the one who held things together.